 “Developments in evolutionary biology and adjacent fields have produced calls for revision of the standard theory of evolution, although the issues involved remain hotly contested.”

-Increasingly, the standard theory of evolution has been challenged in the wake of the twentieth-century genomic revolution.
-On center stage is the validity of random genetic mutations coupled with natural selection as the standard theory of biological evolution.
+The validity of random genetic mutations coupled with natural selection as the standard theory of biological evolution is on center stage.
 The Royal Society’s radical referendum scheduled for this November in London is slated to revolutionize the current “hotly contested” and chaotic landscape of the evolution industry.

 Altenberg-16 Angle